On two geometric realizations of an affine Hecke algebra: Monodromic sheaves and pro-object

 Objects of $\P_{I^0I^0}$ are by definition perverse sheaves monodromic with respect to both the left and the right action of $T$ on $\tii \Fl$.
 Thus we get two actions of the group $\Lambda\times \Lambda$ by automorphisms of the identity functor of $\P_{I^0I^0}$ coming respectively from the left and the right monodromy.
 Both actions on each object are unipotent.

 Let $\Phat$ be the category of pro-objects $M$ in $\P_{I^0I^0}$ such that the coinvariants of the left (equivalently, right) monodromy action belongs to $\P$.
 It is easy to see from the definitions that $\Phat$ is identified with the heart of the natural $t$-structure on the pro-completion of the derived category $D_{I^0I^0}$ introduced in \cite[Appendix A]{BY}.
 Furthermore, \cite[Corollary A.4.7]{BY} implies that the category $\Dhat=D^b(\Phat)$ is identified with that completion.\footnote{This way to define $\Dhat$ relies on the formalism of triangulated subcategories in the category of pro-objects in the derived category of constructible sheaves developed in \cite[Appendix A]{BY} by Z.~Yun.
 Alternatively one could first define the category $\Phat$ as a subcategory in the category of pro-objects in $\P$ and use free monodromic tilting objects to equip $\Dhat:=D^b(\Phat)$ with a monoidal structure.} Thus the construction of {\em loc. cit.} shows that $\Dhat$ is monoidal and contains $D_{I^0I^0}$ as a full subcategory closed under the convolution product.
 An object $\F\in \Dhat$ belongs to $D_{I^0I^0}$ iff the monodromy automorphisms of $\F$ are unipotent.
+The formalism of {\em loc. cit.} applies also to Iwahori-Whittaker sheaves yielding the definition of an abelian category $\Phat_{IW}$ and triangulated category $\Dhat_{IW}\cong D^b(\Phat_{IW})$, so that $\Phat_{IW}$ is a full subcategory in the category of pro-objects in $\P_{IW}^{I^0}$ consisting of pro-objects with finite coinvariants of monodromy automorphisms, while $D_{IW}^{I^0}$ is a full subcategory on $\Dhat_{IW}$ consisting of objects where monodromy automorphisms are unipotent.
+Convolution action of $D_{I^0I^0}$ on $D^{I^0}_{IW}$ extends to an action of $\Dhat$ on $\Dhat_{IW}$.